 By law, all traffic accidents must be reported to the police.
 There are hefty on-the-spot fines for traffic violations, especially for drink-driving, speeding or using a mobile phone while driving.

 Taxis are generally reliable, but there have been reports of taxi drivers overcharging, threatening and harassing passengers at Lisbon airport.
-Some ride-sharing services such as Uber are legal in Portugal, but they are the subject of ongoing protests by Portuguese taxi groups.
+Some ride-sharing services are legal in Portugal.

-- Take precautions to ensure you are not overcharged.
+- Take precautions to ensure you aren't overcharged, especially when transporting luggage.

 - Always ask for a receipt, which must be provided by taxi drivers on request.